jiangsy/worklist_intersection_union/README.md

 ## Overview

-* `src.zip`: source files of the proof and the implementaton
+* `src.zip`: source files of the proof and the implementation
   * `src/proof/`: The whole Coq proof project, which can be compiled with Coq 8.15.2;

     * `src/proof/uni/` Proofs of the base system (system I);